Back to All Events

 Register Here

-Our special guest this week, Prof Ellen Waldman VP of Advocacy and Educational Outreach, International Institute for Conflict Prevention & Resolution and Jeff Kichaven will Present on:
+Our special guest this week, Prof Ellen Waldman Dispute Prevention Specialist for Institute for Conflict Prevention and Resolution and Jeff Kichaven will Present on:

 ABA Ethics Opinion 518: Dawn of a Golden Age for Mediation?